romainAccoce/rock-paper-scisors/README.md

 - Play Rock, Paper, Scissors against the computer
 - Maintain the state of the score after refreshing the browser _(optional)_
 - **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_
 - **Personal Bonus**: To go further, I've decided to offer the user a possibility to switch between classic or "lizard spock" mode.
-Like the score, the state of the chosen mode is persistent.
+Like the score, the state of the chosen mode is persistent

 ### Screenshot